patperry/timsort/README.md

 In a crude benchmark, sorting small, medium, and large arrays of uniformly chosen 64-bit integers, performance was comparable to the stdlib `qsort` implementation; Swenson's macro-based timsort implementation was about 1.4 times faster than both.
+Swenson's implementation has the edge here because it avoids the overhead of a function call when comparing two elements.